 - A judge who doesn’t know you or your family will decide who gets to raise your kids; the designated guardian might be someone you would never want

 - Your family could get involved in a drawn-out custody fight or there could be a challenge to the designated guardians

 - Up to 5% of the value of your assets could be lost to court costs and other unnecessary fees through the probate process

 - When your kids turn 18, they get a check for whatever assets are left; there are unscrupulous people who search public records to find out when 18-year-olds receive that check

-In addition to instructions and legal documents, the Kids Protection Plan® includes a wallet-size ID card with your wishes for the care of any young children in your household, should you be involved in a catastrophic accident or medical event.
+In addition to instructions and legal documents, we will provide resources that, in an emergency, will ensure the smooth transition of your children into the loving hands of those you specifically want to care for them.
 Because the first responders will have clear instructions, you will avoid having your children placed in the custody of Child Protective Services or in the care of anyone you wouldn’t want.
-Your Kids Protection Plan® ensures your children are raised by people you choose, not someone chosen by a judge who doesn’t know you.
+Your specific plan will ensure your children are nurtured by people you choose, not someone chosen by a judge who doesn’t know you.